 If you’re still in the process of applying, or are waiting for your university interviews to take place, you’re in luck!
 Some pre-university preparatory courses – such as that offered by Cambridge Immerse – also offer university applications advice and guidance as part of the programmes.

-Through Cambridge Immerse’s optional Interview Skills Workshops, students gain an insight into the core skills they need to articulate their viewpoints under pressure – such as that experienced in an Oxbridge university applications interview – and help you practice your debating skills in a safe and friendly environment, before the big day!
+Through Cambridge Immerse’s optional Interview Skills Workshops, students gain an insight into the core skills they need to articulate their viewpoints under pressure – such as that experienced in an Cambridge Immerse university applications interview – and help you practice your debating skills in a safe and friendly environment, before the big day!

 In addition, Cambridge Immerse also offers optional Personal Statement Consultations where students receive feedback from trained mentors about how to tailor their personal statements for their chosen course and universities.
 These services will boost both the quality of your application, and your confidence that it is the best possible application it can be, which really showcases who you are to your universities of choice.